-When comparing Google Keep vs Todoist, the Slant community recommends Google Keep for most people.
+When comparing Google Keep vs Todoist, the Slant community recommends Todoist for most people.
 In the question“What is the best cross-platform to-do list app?”
 Todoist is ranked 4th while Google Keep is ranked 6th.
-The most important reason people chose Google Keep is:
+The most important reason people chose Todoist is:

 Ranked in these QuestionsQuestion Ranking